Safe Driving Advice

 Phantom Vehicles

 Once upon a time, a dim instrument panel reminded motorists that their headlights weren’t engaged.
 But in most new vehicles, the panel is backlit anytime the engine is running.
 This leads some motorists to assume their daytime running lights (DRL) are also on.
-Problem is, in many vehicles, DRL doesn’t include rear illumination.
+The problem?
+Many drivers mistake that glow for their headlights being on - when in fact, only the daytime running lights (DRLs) are active, and in some vehicles, DRLs don't include rear lights.

 The Government of Canada announced safety legislation that will require all new cars sold in Canada as of 2021 to be more visible in low-light conditions.

-This new safety standard will require auto manufacturers do one of the following:
+This new safety standard will require auto manufacturers to do one of the following:

 Senior Drivers